 Universities UK (UUK)

-UUK is also the nominated formal representative for over 350 USS employers participating in USS since the scheme was formed in 1975.
+UUK is also the nominated formal representative for 341 USS employers participating in USS since the scheme was formed in 1975.

 University and College Union (UCU)